CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-03.md

     ![](./media/4-7-25-l3-3.png)

-1. You can now manually review the **Outputs** for each question by selecting the thumbs up or down icon at the bottom right of a response.
+1. You can now manually review the **Outputs** for each question by selecting the thumbs-up or down icon at the bottom right of a response.
 Rate each response, ensuring you include at least one thumbs-up and one thumbs-down response in your ratings.

    ![](./media/d51.png)

-   > **Note:** If you receive an error in any of the output while executing the run "exceeded token rate limit of your current AIService", then please rerun the failed ones after a couple of minutes.
+   > **Note:** If you receive an error in any of the outputs while executing the run "exceeded token rate limit of your current AIService", then please rerun the failed ones after a couple of minutes.

 1. Select **Save results (1)** from the top bar.
 Enter **manual_evaluation_results (2)** as the name for the results, and select **Save (3)**.

    ![](./media/gpt-4-demo18-1.png)

 1. Using the menu on the left, navigate to **Evaluations (1)**.
-Select the **Manual evaluations (2)** tab to find the manual evaluations you just saved **(3)**.
+Select the **Manual evaluations (2)** tab to find the manual evaluations you just saved **manual_evaluation_results (3)**.
 Note that you can explore your previously created manual evaluations, continue where you left off, and save the updated evaluations.

    ![](./media/manual-1.png)